Edlavitch Jewish Community Center of Washington, D.C.: Morris Cafritz Center for the Arts

+The JCC's Morris Cafritz Center for the Arts is named in honor of the DC real estate developer Morris Cafritz.
 JCC programs for the Arts include live theater, films, and music, along with the occasional literary event.
 Theater J provides theater productions, plus play readings, and discussions on the themes of their theater series, often including the playwright, director, or actors.
 In addition to the annual Washington Jewish Film Festival, one of the largest in North America, "The Screening Room" is a year-round program of full-length features, documentaries, and short films from the around the world, almost always accompanied by discussions led by film makers and film scholars.
-The music festival features music from the international "Jewish scene," from klezmer to jazz, and from classical to hip-hop and fusion.
-The literary series, "Authors Out Loud," brings in authors to sign and discuss their latest works, and many other special events, including prose and poetry readings and special lectures, often co-sponsored with other area organizations, provide opportunities to explore and learn about developments in Jewish magazines, the internet, and writing in Hebrew and Yiddish.
+The music festival features music from the international "Jewish scene", from klezmer to jazz, and from classical to hip-hop and fusion.
+The literary series, "Authors Out Loud", brings in authors to sign and discuss their latest works, and many other special events, including prose and poetry readings and special lectures, often co-sponsored with other area organizations, provide opportunities to explore and learn about developments in Jewish magazines, the internet, and writing in Hebrew and Yiddish.
 Special art exhibitions are displayed at the Ann Loeb Bronfman Gallery, and are always free to the public.
 Past exhibits have featured artists such as Ben Shahn, Andy Warhol, Jules Feiffer, Leonard Baskin, Godfrey Frankel, Helen Levitt, Yefim Ladyzhensky, Siona Benjamin and Mindy Weisel.

 Jewish living

-Throughout the year, a series of retreats and special events focus on Jewish thoughts, ideas, and experiences, such as "Faces of Israel," an exploration of religion and state seeking ways different Israelis understand their lives in a nation that is both a "Jewish State" and a democracy.
+Throughout the year, a series of retreats and special events focus on Jewish thoughts, ideas, and experiences, such as "Faces of Israel", an exploration of religion and state seeking ways different Israelis understand their lives in a nation that is both a "Jewish State" and a democracy.
 The Center's "Open University" offers both one-time special events, including speakers and films, and ongoing classes and study groups.
-Programs have included "Dialogues and Public Affairs," an ongoing series of dialogues and discussions on Jewish issues including Mid-East affairs, and "J on Demand," social programs to bring together young professionals in the D.C. area.
+Programs have included "Dialogues and Public Affairs", an ongoing series of dialogues and discussions on Jewish issues including Mid-East affairs, and "J on Demand", social programs to bring together young professionals in the D.C. area.

-In addition to special and ongoing activities at the Center, the EDCJCC also sponsors trips to destinations in the United States and around the world, under the heading of "JCC Travel."
-One example is the June 2010 trip, "Rome Judaica," which includes visits to the Great Synagogue of Rome, the Jewish Museum, and the Via del Portico d'Ottavia, the old Jewish ghetto now transformed into a setting for Jewish shops and kosher restaurants.
+In addition to special and ongoing activities at the Center, the EDCJCC also sponsors trips to destinations in the United States and around the world, under the heading of "JCC Travel".
+One example is the June 2010 trip, "Rome Judaica", which includes visits to the Great Synagogue of Rome, the Jewish Museum, and the Via del Portico d'Ottavia, the old Jewish ghetto now transformed into a setting for Jewish shops and kosher restaurants.